bryce-s/DebuggerSearch/README.md

 # Debugger Search

-Search a stack frame for values through the Visual Studio Code debugger.
+Search a stack frame for values in memory through the vscode debugger.
 ## Features

 This extension adds eight new commands to Visual Studio Code: